Diana Green (cartoonist): Teaching and academic publications

-Diana Green has been an adjunct professor at MCAD since 2006.
-She teaches studio courses in comic book creation, comic book writing, illustration, animation, and advanced drawing.
-She also teaches liberal arts courses, including comic book history, underground comics, and film history.
-She has taught grade school and high school level courses at Aldrich Community Center in comic book creation as well.
-In addition to her teaching, Green has been a conference coordinator and an education director at MCAD.
+Green became an adjunct professor at MCAD in 2006.
+She taught studio courses in comic book creation, comic book writing, illustration, animation, and advanced drawing.
+She also taught liberal arts courses, including comic book history, underground comics, and film history.
+She taught grade school and high school level courses at Aldrich Community Center in comic book creation as well.
+In addition to her teaching, Green was a conference coordinator and an education director at MCAD.

-Diana Green has contributed written work to many books and publications regarding comic book history and queer comics.
+Green contributed written work to many books and publications regarding comic book history and queer comics.
 Some of her contributions include: